drscotthawley/SHAART/docs/ir.md

    ...and press Go.
 This will go into "File A" in SHAART.

 4. Load the response WAV file into "File B" in SHAART.

-   A comparison of the two files now in memory will look like this:
+A comparison of the two waveforms now in memory will look like this:
    ![ir_sweep_and_inv](ir_sweep_and_inv_waveform.png)

 5. Go to the "Convolve" tab and simply press "Go".
 (No other instructions or actions are necessary.
 Do not time-reverse file A).